squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 6.md

 1.1 Compare and contrast the Open Systems iNterconnection (OSI) model layers and encapsulation concepts 1.5 Explain common ports and protocols, their application, and encrypted alternatives

+### Exam Essentials

+- Remember the Process/Application layer protocols
+- Understand data encapsulation and decapsulation within the OSI model context
+- Be able to explain common ports and protocols, their application, and encrypted alternatives
+- Be able to identify and define protocol types
+- Remember the Host-to-Host layer Protocols
+- Remember the Internet layer protocols

 ### DoD (Department of Defense) Layer

 - Process Application - controls protocols for for nod-eto-node application communication and also controls user-interface specifications